kyma-project/test-infra/development/test-log-collector/README.md

 ## Overview

-The purpose of the Test Log Collector is to gather logs from testing pods and to send them to appropriate slack channels.
+The purpose of the Test Log Collector is to gather logs from the testing pods and to send them to the appropriate slack channels.
-It is intended to be run after Octopus ClusterTestSuite, as it uses pods labels created by Octopus.
+It is intended to be run after the Octopus ClusterTestSuite, as it uses pods labels created by Octopus.

+## Requirements

+In order to send the message to any Slack channel you need to have [Slack app](https://api.slack.com/start) added to that channel, and you need to have its token.
+Slack app tokens typically have a `xoxb-` prefix.

 ## Usage

 To use the test-log-collector, navigate to its chart directory and run it with appropriate parameters.
-See the example
+See the example:

 ```bash
 helm install test-log-collector \